MichaelThomasMPT/chowdown/_recipes/chicken-pad-thai.md

 ingredients:
 - 3/4 tablespoon tamarind paste (dissolved in 1/4 cup warm water; look for tamarind at Asian/Chinese or Indian food stores)
 - 3 tablespoon fish sauce
-- 1/4 cup chicken stock
+- 1/4 cup chicken stock (for sauce)
 - 1 to 3 teaspoons chili sauce (or 1/2 teaspoon or more dried crushed chili or cayenne, to taste)
 - 3 tablespoons brown sugar
 - 8 ounces rice noodles (or enough for 2 people, linguini-width)
-- 1 to 1 1/2 cups chicken breast (or thigh, chopped)
+- 2-3 chicken breasts (or equivalent of thigh, chopped)
 - 1 teaspoon cornstarch
 - 3 tablespoons soy sauce
 - 1 to 2 tablespoons olive oil (more or less as needed for stir-frying)
 - 4 cloves garlic (minced)
 - 1 to 2 fresh red chilies, minced (optional)
-- 1/4 cup chicken stock
+- 1/4 cup chicken stock (for wok)
 - 3 cups bean sprouts
 - 1/2 cup cilantro (fresh; chopped)
 - 3 green onions (sliced)